mende273/mende273/README.md

 I am familiar with the entire mobile application process and understand that it takes more than just programming knowledge to create a definitive, high-functioning application; it takes user-engagement, creative intuition, memory management and an overall familiarity with what approaches are available to use.

 With technology constantly changing, new software products popping up everyday - staying focused when developing a new solution can be a challange.
 It takes user-engagement, creative intuition, memory management and an overall familiarity with what approaches are available to use.
-Using the MVP(Minimum Viable Product) approach ,I can turn your ideas into reality and get your product to market quickly and effectively.

 My experience has shown that short, user-tested development cycles are a key ingredient in creating innovative products.A focused process makes it easier to integrate client and customer feedback and allows us to quickly course correct and build on new information.
 I place the highest importance in communication with my clients as this is one of the key determinants of a successful project.
 </p>